What is boilerplate code? Boilerplate code explained simply

 </html>

-What are the benefits of boilerplate code?
+What are the benefits of templated code?

 Time Efficiency